IHAN – proof of concept pilots

 The call for funding applications we are launching now will be open until the end of 2018, and its goals, criteria and other details are described below.

 All funding applications are handled as they arrive.
 Projects will be funded as a first come, first served basis.
+Concerning the technical components, the application form was updated 19 September 2018.
+This has no effect on the criteria or the contents.

 What are we looking for?

-For IHAN® pilot projects we are seeking ongoing projects or projects that are ready for a quick launch from various sectors examining solutions related to technical requirements for human-driven data exchange, such as self-sovereign identities, block-chain thinking, authorisations and data transmission.
+For IHAN® pilot projects we are seeking ongoing projects or projects that are ready for a quick launch from various sectors examining solutions related to technical requirements for human-driven data exchange, such as self-sovereign identities, data usage authorisations and data transmission.
 We particularly value different co-operation networks involving a wide variety of participants that already have an existing technical environment where IHAN® principles can be tested.
 The applicant may operate in sectors such as well-being, transport, agriculture or financing.
 Internationality is a major advantage, and project documentation is produced mainly in English.

 What do we expect from the applications?